 The problem is that I do not know what to get him and what sort of things he might appreciate.
 We are new preppers, and I don’t want to waste a lot of money getting all that “cool guy stuff”, as you like to call it, but I do not want to get him shoddy stuff that is a waste of money.

 I started to write Bev back and thought, HEY… this would make a great article So I hope that you do not mind Bev that I will share this with the world and possibly help some other wives put together a “Mini EDC Pouch.”

 My EDCJust so you know, my daily EDC is pretty minimal.
 Here is what I carry daily…

 First…If I carry nothing else, I carry a knife and in fact the few times where I have ran out the door and forgotten it, I have stressed out knowing that I do not have a knife on me.
-I have two knives that I rotate…Cold Steel Voyager Clip Point XL
+I have two knives that I rotate…

 Cold Steel Ti-Lite 6”

 Both of these are great knives and depending on where I am going I have one of these on me at all times.

-– this is a great all duty knife.
+– Cold Steel Voyager Clip Point XL – this is a great all duty knife.
 I use this for just about everything.
 I cut meat, chop small trees and branches, skin a chicken, and it makes for a great self defense weapon.
 This is the knive that I carry most of the time.

-– This is my go to battle blade.
+– Cold Steel Ti-Lite 6” – This is my go to battle blade.
 This is the knife I wear when I know that I am going down town and could possibly run into a situation.
 When people see this knife, well they kind of freak out because it is so large.
 I tell them it is my “pocket sword.”
 This thing is long.
 But what I like about it is that it is very versatile in the fight.
 You can use it as a kubaton, a fist filler like brass knuckles and when things get bad, flick the wrist and you can deploy the blade very easily.